If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 This isn’t supposed to happen.
 Investigators are only allowed to share information about the investigation if it will help them do their work, protect other workers, or if the law says it must be shared.
 (For example, if criminal charges have been laid, the investigator might have to share information with the police.)
 The investigator is supposed to instruct anyone involved with the investigation to not talk about it.

-But it’s actually really common for people to gossip about the investigation.
+But it’s actually very common for people to gossip about the investigation.
 And sometimes it can be really bad.
 Sometimes, other people decide to support the harasser, and start treating you badly.

 If that happens, you should tell your employer.
 They are supposed to protect you against any harassment that might happen as a result of your report.
-Or, you can report it to the Workers’ Safety and Compensation Commission.

 What if I get punished for reporting?